jessey1207/Waterworks/README.md

 2. Find the strength character in the Original Grid, then get the direction of that section
 3. This is the direction in which the Strength should appear

+### Adding (兼)
+Adding affects the location and direction numbers in the grid.
+Each location/direction has an associated number that defines what the original number should change to.

+- Change to 1: 子, 癸, 甲, 申
+- Change to 2: 壬, 卯, 乙, 未, 坤
+- Change to 6: 辰, 巽, 巳, 乾, 亥, 成
+- Change to 7: 辛, 酉, 丑, 艮, 丙
+- Change to 9: 寅, 午, 庚, 丁

+The formula for generating the new sets of location and direction numbers:
+1. Get the direction character from user input
+2. Find the location index of that character from the Original Grid (0,1,2)
+3. Find the center location/direction number of the current generated grid
+4. Find that number in the Original Grid base (center) numbers
+5. Find the character positioned in the location index (from Step 2) of that number
+6. Find the associated add number of that character (as defined in the list above)
+7. The new number of the center location/direction number should be that number (it could stay the same)
+8. Generate the location/direction number sets again, keeping the same rotation as before

 ### Generated Grid
 The grid consists of a set of base numbers, an Evil icon and an Age icon.